stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 ### The Call Stack

-In order to demonstrate what tail recursion is about, we will need the following `main` function:
+In order to demonstrate what tail recursion is about, we require the following `main` function:

 ```idris